 223A Rogers-Stout Hall Box 70312 (423) 439-6896 e-mail: khall@etsu.edu

-The Department of Foreign Languages does not offer a graduate degree but has courses that may be taken for graduate credit.
+The Department of Foreign Languages does not offer a graduate degree but has courses that can be taken for graduate credit.
+See Course Listing in this catalog.